A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

 It is easy to see that $\WCP{0,1}$ is equal to $\SharpP$ \cite{DBLP:journals/tcs/Valiant79}, the class of (non-weighted) counting problems.
 The same equality holds for the corresponding classes of decision problems $\WDP{0,1}$ and $\PP$.
 Additionally, $\WCP{-1,0,1}$ is equal to $\GapP$ \cite{DBLP:journals/jcss/FennerFK94}, the closure of $\SharpP$ under subtraction, while $\WCP{-1,1}$ equals $\GapP$ under {\it normal} Turing machines (the computational tree is completely binary), and therefore $\WDP{-1,1}$ and $\WDP{-1,0,1}$ are equal to $\PP$, since $\SharpP$ and $\GapP$ constitute the same class of decision problems.

-The classes $\WCPR$ and $\WDPR$ are extremely powerful since the output of $\WCPR$ can be infinitely long.
-For instance, $\WDPR$ contains the {\it halting} problem.
-The following result confirms that not only $\WCPR$ and $\WDPR$ but also $\WCPQ$ and $\WDPQ$ are extremely powerful classes, since they also contain the {\it halting} problem.
+The classes $\WCPR$ and $\WDPR$ are extremely powerful since the output of $\WCPR$ could potentially be infinitely long.
+The following result confirms that not only $\WCPR$ and $\WDPR$ but also $\WCPQ$ and $\WDPQ$ are extremely powerful classes, since they contain the {\it halting} problem.
 Let $\langle a,b \rangle$ represent the concatenation of the bitstring representations of $a$ and $b$.